halveez/ec601_a1_proj12/README.md

 Similarly, the pre-processing steps (image alignment, cropping on desired regions, etc.) can also be improved upon.

-Long term, the ccreation of a GUI would offer a much more effective user intertace than running the Python program from the command line manually.
+Long term, the creation of a GUI would offer a much more effective user interface than running the Python program from the command line manually.
 A cloud-based architecture would also allow users to upload images for batch processing remotely, and eliminate the need for powerful computers to run all of the algorithms locally.

 ## Acknowledgements